shaussler/TheoreticalUniverse/theoretical_universe/differential_operators/the_exterior_derivative_of_rotations.rst

 .. }}}

-Applying the Laplace-De Rham Operator
+Applying the Laplace-De Rham operator
 -------------------------------------

 .. {{{